teamlumos/terraform-provider-lumos/docs/resources/app_store_app.md

 Optional:

 - `groups` (Attributes Set) The groups allowed to request this permission.
 Requires replacement if changed. (see [below for nested schema](#nestedatt--request_flow--allowed_groups--groups))
 - `type` (String) The type of this allowed groups config, can be all groups or specific.
-Requires replacement if changed. ; must be one of ["ALL_GROUPS", "SPECIFIED_GROUPS"]; Default: "ALL_GROUPS"
+Default: "ALL_GROUPS"; must be one of ["ALL_GROUPS", "SPECIFIED_GROUPS"]; Requires replacement if changed.

 <a id="nestedatt--request_flow--allowed_groups--groups"></a>
 ### Nested Schema for `request_flow.allowed_groups.groups`